-Consistent with the requirements of the AOC, Defendants shall take soil a. tests in all manure application fields following the 2015 harvest.
-To the extent any field that is owned, leased, or otherwise controlled by the Defendants has been shown, post-harvest, to have an average of greater than 40 ppm residual nitrate plus ammonium in the top two feet of the soil column, Defendants shall not apply to such field in 2016 until and unless the average is shown by subsequent test to be below 40 ppm.
-Thereafter Defendants may apply to agronomic rates and in accordance with the nutrient budget.
-In addition, for fields with more than 40 ppm phosphorus in the upper foot, based on a valid sample obtained during the 2015 calendar year, manure may only be applied in a manner that, based upon a nutrient budget, seeks to reduce phosphorus application to less than 66.66 percent of crop removal.
-In addition, fields that exceed any of the numbers listed above shall be considered for planting in alfalfa during 2016. b.
-To the extent any field that is owned, leased, or otherwise controlled by the with the nutrient budget.
-In addition, for fields with more than 40 ppm phosphorus in the upper foot, based on a valid sample obtained during the 2017 calendar year, manure may only be applied in a manner that, based upon a nutrient budget, seeks to reduce phosphorus application to less than 66.66 percent of crop removal.
+As required by the AOC, Defendants shall take soil tests in all manure 12 37. application fields following the 2015 harvest.
+To the extent any field that is owned, 13 leased, or otherwise controlled by the Defendants has been shown, post-harvest, to 14 15 have an average of greater than 40 ppm residual nitrate plus ammonium in the top 16 two feet of the soil column, Defendants shall not apply to such field in 2016 until and unless the average is shown by subsequent test to be below 40 ppm.
+Thereafter 17 Defendants may apply to agronomic rates and in accordance with the nutrient 18 budget.
+In addition, for fields with more than 40 ppm phosphorus in the upper foot, 19 20 based on a valid sample obtained during the 2015 calendar year, manure may only be applied in a manner that, based upon a nutrient budget, seeks to reduce phosphorus application to less than 66.66 percent of crop removal.
+In addition, fields that exceed any of the numbers listed above shall be considered for planting in alfalfa during 2016.

-Defendants which was shown, post-harvest 2016, to have an average of greater than 35 ppm residual nitrate plus ammonium in the top two feet of the soil column, Defendants shall not apply to such field in 2017 until and unless the average is shown by subsequent test to be below 35 ppm.
-Thereafter Defendants may apply to agronomic rates and in accordance c.
-To the extent any field is owned, leased, or otherwise controlled by the Defendants which has been shown, post-harvest 2017, to have an average of greater than 30 ppm residual nitrate plus ammonium in the top two feet of the soil column, Defendants shall not apply to such field in 2018 until and unless the average is shown by subsequent test to be below 30 ppm.
+5 38.
+To the extent any field that is owned, leased, or otherwise controlled by the Defendants which was shown, post-harvest 2016, to have an average of greater than 6 35 ppm residual nitrate plus ammonium in the top two feet of the soil column, 7 8 Defendants shall not apply to such field in 2017 until and unless the average is 9 shown by subsequent test to be below 35 ppm.
+Thereafter Defendants may apply to 10 agronomic rates and in accordance with the nutrient budget.
+In addition, for fields with more than 40 ppm phosphorus in the upper foot, based on a valid sample 11 12 obtained during the 2017 calendar year, manure may only be applied in a manner 13 that, based upon a nutrient budget, seeks to reduce phosphorus application to less 14 than 66.66 percent of crop removal.

+39. To the extent any field is owned, leased, or otherwise controlled by the Defendants which has been shown, post-harvest 2017, to have an average of greater than 30 ppm residual nitrate plus ammonium in the top two feet of the soil column, Defendants shall not apply to such field in 2018 until and unless the average is shown by subsequent test to be below 30 ppm.
 Thereafter Defendants may apply to agronomic rates and in accordance with the nutrient budget.
 In addition, for fields with more than 40 ppm phosphorus in the upper foot, based on a valid sample obtained during the 2018 calendar year, manure may only be applied in a manner that, based upon a nutrient budget, seeks to reduce phosphorus application to less than 66.66 percent of crop removal.